varnishcache/varnish-cache/doc/sphinx/reference/varnishreplay.rst

 -D                   Turn on debugging mode.

 -r file              Parse logs from this file.
+The input file has to be from
+		     a varnishlog of the same version as the varnishreplay binary.
 This option is mandatory.

 SEE ALSO
 ========